 We’re big fans of Dwayne “The Rock” Johnson around here at PathFactory.
-In fact, you might say a few of us are more than a little gaga over the ex-professional wrestler turned highest paid Hollywood actor and World’s Sexiest Man – Heather Foeh, Elle Woulfe and Lauren Mitchell, I’m looking at you!
 There’s something to be said for a professional athlete turned Hollywood superstar who can manage to consistently come across as authentic, hard-working and completely unafraid to show his soft side or get a little goofy sometimes.
 Want to rock your next content marketing campaign, win new fans and generate a ‘fast and furious’ flow of qualified leads?
-Here are 7 lessons that B2B content marketers can take away from The Rock’s career and tremendous popular appeal.
+Here are 7 lessons from Dwayne Johnson that we can all apply to our B2B content marketing.

 1. Work Hard